SAT Summer Prep Course at USC Aiken Campus

-With programs at USC Campuses: Columbia, Aiken, Beaufort/Hilton Head in Bluffton, and Sumter, we offer comprehensive SAT test prep and ACT test prep options for Carolina's high school students.
-Whether you are preparing for the SAT or the ACT, University Test Prep's SAT/ACT Summer Institute offers comprehensive preparation for both tests.
-The SAT/ACT Institute is an intensive test prep program that extends beyond the time spent on the University of South Carolina's campus.
+With programs at USC Campuses: Columbia, Aiken, Beaufort/Hilton Head in Bluffton, and Greenville, we offer comprehensive SAT test prep options for Carolina's high school students.
+The SAT Summer Institute is an intensive test prep program that extends beyond the time spent on the University of South Carolina's campus.
 Our blended learning Test Prep program offers intensive classroom training followed by periodic online review sessions.
-The courses are designed for students currently in high school (rising 10-12 graders), we recommend after completing their freshmen or sophomore year.
+The courses are designed for students currently in high school (rising 11 & 12 grades), we recommend after completing their sophomore year.

-The SAT/ACT Summer Institute at USC Aiken will be offered this summer, July 27-30, 2015.
+The SAT Summer Institute at USC Aiken will be offered this summer, July 25-28, 2016.
 The course meets Monday through Thursday from 9:00 am-3:00 pm on the Aiken Campus in Aiken, SC.
 USC Aiken became a University campus in 1961 and their enrollment is 3,200 students.
 USC Aiken, a four-year university, offers baccalaureate degrees and 3 master's degree programs and has 34 areas of study.
 Learn more about USC Aiken at their website

 Interested in learning more?
 Join Our Mailing List